astroveny/aws-bootcamp-cruddur-2023/journal/week11.md

     Type: String
     Default: 'https://github.com/astroveny/aws-bootcamp-cruddur-2023.git'
 ```
+---
 ### Resources

 #### CodeBuild

-- Add the following to create a CodeBuild
+- Add the following to create a CodeBuild Project
+- This will Connect to GitHub as a Source and use event trigger to start the build process
 >> Ref. https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-codebuild-project.html
 ```yml
 CodeBuild: